browserengineering/book/book/security.md

 - mitigating cross-site `XMLHttpRequest`s with the same-origin policy;
 - mitigating cross-site request forgery with nonces and with `SameSite` cookies;
-- and mitigating cross-site scripting with escaping and with `Content-Security-Policy`.
+- mitigating cross-site scripting with escaping and with `Content-Security-Policy`.

 We've also seen the more general lesson that every increase in the